 Summary

-Octane is the measurement of resistance to detonation, and a high octane fuel is simply one that takes up the slack in less than perfect combustion chambers; allows imperfect combustion chambers to burn perfectly.
+Octane is the measurement of resistance to detonation, and a high octane fuel is simply one that compensates for imperfect combustion chambers.
+It allows such combustion chambers to burn better.
 It is not a measurement of a fuel's power potential, not a gauge of how good a fuel is ("...give me the good stuff!"), and not even the primary ingredient in high performance gasoline.